valkey-io/valkey/README.md

 Note that sentinel mode does not support TLS module.

 To build with experimental RDMA support you'll need RDMA development libraries (e.g. librdmacm-dev and libibverbs-dev on Debian/Ubuntu).

-For now, Valkey only supports RDMA as connection module mode.
-Run:
+To build RDMA support as Valkey built-in:

+    % make BUILD_RDMA=yes

+To build RDMA as Valkey module:

     % make BUILD_RDMA=module